alemart/surgescript/docs/engine/animation.md

 `id`: number.

-The number of the current animation, defined in a .spr file.
+The number of the animation, defined in a .spr file.

 #### sprite